-As suspected, there were high correlations observed amongst the groups that we chose.
+As suspected, there were high correlations observed amongst the groups that were chosen.
 Majority of the derived predictors were highly positively correlated to the each other while a few showed high negative correlations.
 This is seen in the Blue and Red regions in the plots respectively.
-Out of each group of 10 predictors, we chose those which could more or less explain the entire group’s behavior.
-Also, the few un-correlated predictors were kept intact in the data too.
-This feature selection brought down the number of predictors from 80 to 36.
+Out of each group of ten predictors, ones which could more or less explain the entire group’s behavior were chosen.
+Also, the few un-correlated predictors were kept intact in the data.
+This feature selection brought down the number of predictors significantly from 80 to 36; which is a decrease of 55%.